made2591/madeddu.xyz/_posts/2019-02-24-blog-migration.md

     return links
 {% endhighlight %}

 I personally dumped all my content into `hash` file: to understand the type of each of them I used the mimetypes library - see script below.
-I didn't spend too much time in quality, it is just a snippet to retrieve data in the end).
+I didn't spend too much time in quality, it is just a snippet to retrieve data in the end.

-Finally, you have two choices: host your files by yourself or use a free place like [imgur](https://imgur.com/).
-If you go for the second option to save costs, you can reupload your file easily by using a tool like [this](https://github.com/0xBAAAAAAD/shotpy).
+While I was drafting the snipet, I also preserved a list of substitution to be done over my `.markdown ` files.

 {% highlight text %}
 img;old_link;new_link;
 {% endhighlight %}

-to preserve a list of substitution to be done over your `.markdown ` files.
-You can upload the fresh hashed content easily with anonimous authentication by [creating an application](https://api.imgur.com/) on imgur.
+Finally, you have two choices: host your files by yourself or use a free place like [imgur](https://imgur.com/).
+If you go for the second option to save costs, you can reupload your file easily by using a tool like [this](https://github.com/0xBAAAAAAD/shotpy).
+To upload the fresh hashed content easily with anonimous authentication you need to first [create an application](https://api.imgur.com/) on the platform.
 A pretty much working script to do all these operations is provided below.
 NOTE: it could be necessary to adapt it - see paths etc - and, most important, the following script doesn't include modification to shotpy - I added only a print to macOS sections of the code to let me capture output over stdout.
 It's intended more to give you a general idea.

 {% highlight python %}
 import hashlib